Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Abstract

 \section{Abstract}

-{ In [\href{https://arxiv.org/abs/2204.13980}{arXiv:2204.13980}], we recently proposed a modification of general relativity in which a non-dynamical term related to topology is introduced in the Einstein equation.
-The original motivation for this theory is to allow for the non-relativistic limit to exist in any physical spacetime topology.
-In the present paper, we derive an exact static vacuum spherically symmetric solution of this theory.
-The metric represents a black hole (with positive Komar mass) and a naked white hole (with negative and opposite Komar mass) at opposite poles of an $\mS^3$ universe.
-The solution is similar to the Schwarzschild metric, but the spacelike infinity is cut, and replaced by a naked white hole at finite distance, implying that the spacelike hypersurfaces of the Penrose--Carter diagram are closed.
-This solution further confirms a result of [\href{https://arxiv.org/abs/2212.00675}{arXiv:2212.00675}] suggesting that staticity of closed-space models in this theory requires a vanishing total mass.
-As a subcase of the solution, we also obtain a vacuum homogeneous 3-sphere, something not possible in general relativity.
-We also put in perspective the solution with other attempts at describing singularities on $\mS^3$ and discuss how this theory could be used to study the behaviour of a black hole in an empty closed expanding universe. }
+{ {Vigneron [{\it Foundations of Physics}, {\bf 54}, 15, (\href{https://arxiv.org/abs/2204.13980}{2024})] recently} proposed a modification of general relativity in which a non-dynamical term related {to the spatial topology} is introduced in the Einstein equation.
+The original motivation for this theory is to allow for the non-relativistic limit to exist in any physical topology.
+In the present paper, we derive {a first inhomogeneous exact vacuum solution of this theory for a spherical topology}, assuming staticity and spherical symmetry.
+The metric represents a black hole and a {repulsive singularity} at opposite poles of a {3-sphere}.
+The solution is similar to the Schwarzschild metric, but the spacelike infinity is cut, and replaced by a {repulsive singularity} at finite distance, implying that the spacelike hypersurfaces {have finite volume}, and the total mass is zero. {We discuss how this solution paves the way to massive, non-static solutions of this theory, more directly relevant for cosmology.}